DK

 About DICK'S Sporting Goods, Inc.

 DICK'S Sporting Goods, Inc., together with its subsidiaries, operates as an omni-channel sporting goods retailer primarily in the United States.
-At a $20.24B market cap, DICK'S Sporting Goods, Inc. ranks as a large-cap company within consumer cyclical.
+The $19.45B market capitalization puts DKS squarely in large-cap range for its industry.
 It provides hardlines, including sporting goods equipment, fitness equipment, golf equipment, and fishing gear products; and apparel.

 Key stats